 Up the Hill Backwards This lyric has always seemed a bit like a Zen koan with its tidy, Japanese-inspired melody underscored by a stuttering beat and Robert Fripp guitar outbursts that are like a blowtorch being blasted full-on at intermittent moments.
 I admit to feeling like Scary Monsters was David Bowie’s last truly great rock album that managed to push towards the future instead of merely signaling the present or referencing the past.
 Songs like this and “It’s No Game” foreshadowed Bowie’s future interest in noise and industrial rock that he explored with Tin Machine and some of his own work, but it was kind of the last time Bowie was leading the parade.

 Never Let Me Down With the 1980s came a David Bowie as romantic crooner persona who showed up regularly from Let’s Dance onwards.
 I mean, there were tracks like ‘Wild Is the Wind’ that always showed Bowie could do this stuff, but he wasn’t writing material for himself that exploited that area of his abilities.
 1987’s Never Let Me Down (the album) was reviled by Bowie as his worst due to the production rather than the material.
 In 2008 he remixed the track “Time Will Crawl” with real instruments substituted for drum machines and MIDI synths for a compilation, and he expressed a desire to remix the entire album that way, which was done in 2018.
 So this song never got a lot of play from Bowie, though it was performed throughout his Glass Spider Tour.
-It’s a sweet and sentimental lyric that was written for his longtime assistant Coco Schwab who had passed away, with a John Lennon-inspired vocal.
+It’s a sweet and sentimental lyric that was written for Coco Schwab, who had been his personal assistant for 42 years, and features a John Lennon-inspired vocal.
 No one could sell this like Bowie, and I’m not embarrassed to include it in this list, dammit.
 It was also the last time Carlos Alomar would share writing credit with Bowie, the last of many such collaborations.
 Though Alomar and Bowie would work together again Alomar was really just a session musician from here on out.

 Strangers When We Meet An excellent song that was first released on the Buddha of Suburbia soundtrack (1993), which is the version heard here.
 Bowie redid the song for the last track of his Outside (1995) album, where it appears just as much an afterthought as on Buddha, where it is at least surrounded by ambient pieces and other song tracks with a similar palette.
 It’s an incisive Bowie lyric that is nonetheless open to interpretation, but ultimately it’s about getting older and more alienated from those you love and becoming, really, a stranger to everyone, perhaps even to oneself.
 It’s a gorgeous Bowie melody in the service of a good, even great, lyric.